studenttak/modules/0434/mdModule.md

 |nop|||1|no operation|
 |halt|||1|halt, execution cannot proceed any further|

+The use of parentheses is neither optional nor arbitrary.
+A pair of parentheses should be used only in an "indirect" operand.
+The value of an indirect operand is the location or RAM pointed to by a specific register.
+Only the second operand of `ld` and the first operand of `st` are indirect operands.

 The `byte` directive is used to reserve and initialize the value of a byte:

 ```